• Skip to main content

 Wanaka

-Although often overshadowed by Queenstown to the south, Wanaka has long been one of South Island’s up-and-coming adventure destinations.
-Much like its more popular rival, the lakeside town of Wanaka is primed for adventure, its surroundings bursting with blissful mountainscapes that beg to be tramped through.
+Wanaka is often overshadowed by Queenstown to the south.
+But the town has long been one of South Island’s up-and-coming adventure destinations.
+Much like its more popular rival, the lakeside town of Wanaka is primed for adventure.
+Its surroundings burst with blissful mountainscapes begging to be tramped through.

 Lake Wanaka

 While still holding onto its small-town roots, Wanaka has everything you’ll need to enjoy a stop here on your South Island adventure.
-As its popularity rises, Wanaka is truly coming into its own with a wide array of hip restaurants & funky watering holes that are perfect for relaxing after an adrenaline-fuelled day on the trails.
+As its popularity rises, Wanaka is coming into its own.
+Today, it’s home to a wide array of hip restaurants & funky watering holes.
+They’re perfect for relaxing after an adrenaline-fuelled day on the trails.

 Ready to plan your trip to Wanaka?
 Here are a few travel resources…